 Not sure how many points you have?
 Use our handy calculator and find out.Points calculator

-This course is based in the School of Humanities and Social Sciences
+This course is based in the School of Language and Global Studies

 For detailed information about studying this course at UCLan, please see the course handbook for your year of entry: